heathermiller/scala-pickling/index.md

     val lst = pckl.unpickle[List[Int]]

+### API Docs
+(Local) API documentation is also included and available at: [api-docs/index.html](api-docs/index.html)

 ## Getting Started Guide

 This guide assumes you have Java 1.6 on your path.
 Other than that, this archive contains all that you will need to experiment with the scala-pickling project.

+You will primarily be using SBT (a Scala build tool)

 To experiment, you have a few ways to interact with scala-pickling:

 1. **Our Test Suite**, run (or tweak) the >90 tests in our test suite.
 2. **Our Benchmark Scripts**, reproduce our benchmark results locally on your architecture.